Cloud-Architekt/cloud-architekt.github.io/_posts/2023-03-20-abuse-detection-live-response-tier0.md

 *PowerShell script creates a script file in the Az.Resources module folder of the targeted user*

-Let’s take a closer look what happens when the privileged user starts using Azure PowerShell.
+Let’s take a closer look at what happens when the privileged user starts using Azure PowerShell.

 - First of all, the cmdlet `Connect-AzAccount` will be used by the administrator for establishing an authenticated session to Microsoft Azure.
 - Afterwards a cmdlet for managing Azure Resources will be used which requires to load the “Az.Resources” module.